 How to get to Corvo

-There are no direct flights to Corvo from the mainland so it can only be reached by flying from other islands of the archipelago.
-The cheapest flights are usually Ryanair from Lisbon/Oporto to Ponta Delgada (São Miguel) or Lajes (Terceira) but to get the best price you should be flexible with dates and use price comparators such as Skyscanner and Kiwi.com.
+There are no direct flights to Corvo from the mainland, so the only way to get there is by flying from other islands in the archipelago or by boat from Flores.
+There are flights from Lisbon to Ponta Delgada (São Miguel), Lajes (Terceira), Pico, or Horta (Faial); from Porto to Ponta Delgada (São Miguel) and Lajes (Terceira); and from Madrid to Ponta Delgada (São Miguel).
+The cheapest flights are usually Ryanair from Lisbon/Porto to Ponta Delgada (São Miguel) or Lajes (Terceira), but to get the best price, it’s best to be flexible with your dates and use price comparison sites such as Skyscanner and Kiwi.com.

 If you do not have time for it, you can visit the island on a day tour from Flores.
 The three ways to get to Corvo Island from Flores are: